 The first thing to remember in the education section of your apprentice CV is to put your most recent qualifications first.
-Put you’re A-levels before your GCSEs.
+Put your A-levels before your GCSEs.

-Any modules studied during you’re A-levels of GCSEs that are relevant to the apprenticeship are also worth a mention.
+Any modules studied during your A-levels of GCSEs that are relevant to the apprenticeship are also worth a mention.